aer0ss/aerofs/docs/engineering/how-to/get-started.md

   * Accept the invitation via the email you received
   * [Download and install the AeroFS client](https://www.aerofs.com/download).
   * [Accept the shared folder invitation](https://www.aerofs.com/accept).

+## Install XCode

+[XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) is a huge (~2.5 GB) application.
+Fortunately you can continue to work on this guide while it downloads.
+Just be sure it's finished installing before you run the `brew` commands.

 ## Install XCode command line tools